Member code of conduct, rules of conduct and conduct complaint policy and procedures

 I. Where an ACE member, employer, employee, client or member of the public observes professional misconduct on the part of an ACE member, ACE encourages that he or she attempt first to resolve the issue directly with the ACE member.

 III.
-ACE’s Executive Director will forward the Code of Conduct Complaint Form to ACE’s Code of Conduct Complaints Panel.
+ACE’s Executive Director will forward the complaint to ACE’s Code of Conduct Complaints Panel.
 The Code of Conduct Complaints Panel will review the submitted complaint, and determine an appropriate course of action, which may include disciplinary measures as seen fit.

 IV.
-If the member is also a member of CCCPE, a copy of the Code of Conduct Complaints Form will also be submitted to the President of CCCPE.
+If the member is also a member of CCCPE, the complaint will also be submitted to the President of CCCPE.
 Where the subject of misconduct is a member of both CCCPE and ACE, the investigation by CCCPE will precede any investigation by ACE’s Code of Conduct Complaints Panel.